cometaj2/hcli_core/README.rst

 - No good handling of control over request and response in cli code which can lead to exceptions and empty response client side.
 - The hfm sample HCLI fails disgracefully when copying a remote file name that doesn't exist (server error).
+- Routing can ambiguous and fail if the 3rd party HCLI app's name start with hco in core.root aggregate configuration (template.py owns)

 .. |build status| image:: https://circleci.com/gh/cometaj2/hcli_core.svg?style=shield
    :target: https://circleci.com/gh/cometaj2/hcli_core